The Road to DOT Compliance Help

 DOT COMPLIANCE HELP, INC. 4-DAY DOT CONFERENCE TOPICS

 This DOT compliance seminar is designed for management and supervisors of new DOT entrants, human resource professionals with safety responsibilities, or even experienced Safety and Operations professionals that just want to stay current with the changing landscape.
 All attendees will receive a Certificate of Completion to keep on file.
-The seminar will help decrease the chances of an accident happening and drivers being contacted by a Texas Truck Accident Lawyer.
+The seminar will help decrease the chances of an accident happening.
 Topics addressed in this workshop include, but are not limited to:

 - Seven (7) BASICs within the Safety Measurement System (SMS)